Can A Screenwriter Be An Actor? The Pros And Cons Of Being A Writer-Actor.

 It is also not unheard of for writers to move into the world of acting.
 A huge example of this is Thomas Lennon.
 After a successful writing career (Night At The Museum, Herbie Fully Loaded), Lennon moved into acting, probably most known as his role as Lieutenant Jim Dangle in Reno 911!.

-If you’re able to make a career in either acting or writing, you will end up with a long list of industry connections.
-If you’re lucky and successful, you’ll have managers and/or agents.
+If you can make a career in acting or writing, you will end up with a long list of industry connections.
+You’ll have managers and agents if you’re lucky and successful.
 With the support of these people, you can start putting yourself out there for more roles.

-The most difficult part is with all this can be breaking in.
-Therefore, depending on where you have the most momentum, utilizing your strengths as a launching point for the other half of your career can be a good idea.
+The most difficult part is breaking into all this.
+Depending on where you have the most momentum – as a writer or actor – use that as a launching point for the other half of your career.

-Though we’ve briefly touched on some strengths of being a writer/actor, I’d like to elaborate because there are many beneficial aspects.
+Though we’ve briefly touched on some of the strengths of being a writer/actor, I’d like to elaborate because there are many benefits.

-In addition to tailoring a role to yourself specifically, understanding story structure and pacing in scripts are essential for anybody in the industry.
+In addition to tailoring a role to yourself, understanding story structure and script pacing is essential for anybody in the industry.
 Writing scripts yourself is one of the clearest ways to get a handle on this.

 Vice versa, if you’re an actor and very familiar with screenplays, you’ll most likely avoid many beginner mistakes seen in screenwriting.
 These include formatting errors, extremely long action paragraphs, and an absurd amount of camera direction.